apache/lucenenet/websites/site/contributing/make-release.md

   - Review and commit the changes to your local Git clone, adding exclusions to `.rat-excludes` and re-running as necessary
     - Exclude files that already have license headers
     - Exclude files that are automatically generated
-    - Exclude files that don't work properly with licence headers included
+    - Exclude files that don't work properly with license headers included
   - Push the changes to the remote `lucenenet` repository (`https://gitbox.apache.org/repos/asf/lucenenet.gif`)

     ```powershell